Pavithrashekar/Online-certificate-management-sytem-project/README.md

     - Exception Handling: Handles and processes errors gracefully to improve user experience.

     - Utility: Includes helper methods and functionality, such as PDF generation for certificates.

+This system provides a comprehensive and secure solution for managing academic credentials, ensuring efficient administrative control and seamless student interaction.